chelab/db/README.md

 # Curated database for bioinformatics

-⚠️ Data is fetched from public data and manually annotated / corrected by @y9c.
-This database is not pear reviewed.
-Used with cautious!!!
+Data is fetched from public database and manually processed by @y9c.

+- Some duplicates are removed.
+- Consensus sequences are created.
+- Some errors are corrected.
+- ...

+⚠️ ⚠️ ⚠️

+**This database is not pear reviewed.
+Used with cautious!!!**